 Panama City is steadily becoming a top culinary destination in Latin America with the introduction of several amazing new restaurants and innovative chefs over the years.
 Here are some great local restaurants to try while you are here.

 Cafe Coca Cola ($): Originally opened in 1906, this is the oldest still operating diner in Panama.
 It’s located on the border of Casco Viejo and Santa Ana and is a great spot to go for an affordable local style breakfast or lunch.

 Trapiche ($): This is best low-key spot to go to try typical Panamanian cuisine like Tamal de Olla, Ropa Viejo, Arroz con Pollo, Patacones, and more!
-They have a few locations but the Via Argentina one is my favorite.
+They have a few locations but their new San Francisco location is my favorite.

 Maito ($$$): Another must-try restaurant for foodies located in the quiet San Francisco neighborhood of Panama City.
 The restaurant utilizes fresh herbs from their garden and focusses on dishes that highlight local flavors.

-One of the things Panama is known for is its high quality coffee produced in the highlands of Boquete and it’s a MUST to try a cup or 10 while you’re here.
-So skip Starbucks and head over to one of these spots to try best local coffee produced in Panama.
+One of the things Panama is known for is its high-quality coffee produced in the highlands of Boquete and it’s a MUST to try a cup or 10 while you’re here.
+So skip Starbucks and head over to one of these spots to try the best local coffee produced in Panama.

 Cafe Unido: Unido’s cozy, chic cafes make a great spot to hang out for a cup of coffee in Panama.
 They opened their first cafe in Panama City’s Coco del Mar neighborhood in early 2014 and since then they have opened coffee shops in Casco Viejo, Costa del Este, Marbella, and Multiplaza.
 Their stores feature six different blends of gourmet roasted coffee from Panama and they also serve fantastic breakfast, sandwiches, and salad options.